benjaminboruff/basic_webpack_c9/README.md

 > npm run build

-This creates an honest to goodness bundle.js file (uglyfied) in the /build directory.
-The bundle.js and index.html files can now be run on the Cloud 9 Apache webserver, or downloaded and run from any webserver.
+This creates an honest to goodness bundle.js file in /build.
+The bundle.js and index.html files can now be run on the Cloud 9 Apache webserver, or downloaded and served from any webserver.

 ## Support & Documentation